jorisroovers/gitlint/docs/configuration.md

 ignore-fixup-commits=true
 ignore-squash-commits=true

-# Ignore any data send to gitlint via stdin
+# Ignore any data sent to gitlint via stdin
 ignore-stdin=true

 # Fetch additional meta-data from the local repository when manually passing a